ucsd-dsc-arts/dsc160-final-group9/README.md

 (10 points)

-For the project proposal, please write a short abstact addressing the questions below.
-You need to replace the entire contents of this section with one to two paragraphs addressing the following:

-- What is your concept for a generative art project?
-- What methods/networks/techniques will you employ (include links to technical precedents/code bases)
-- What training data (if any) will you use for your project?
-- What kind of results do you hope that your system will produce?
-- How will you present your result/what form will your output take?
-- What if any challenges to you think may arise as you are working with this?
-- How are you expanding on topics we have covered in class?
-- Why is it interesting? (personally, culturally, politically, other)
-- List three papers / art projects that are references for this work.

 All sharing a Chinese cultural background, our group decides to base this generative art project primarily on music production of popular Chinese song tracks.
 <p align="center">
 <img width=500px src="https://upload.wikimedia.org/wikipedia/en/thumb/a/a9/TikTok_logo.svg/1920px-TikTok_logo.svg.png">